-My name is Siegfried Weisenburger and I am currently working as R&D Performance Team Lead and Technology Development Engineer at LUMICKS in Amsterdam, The Netherlands.
-Here, I am developing new optical technologies for dynamic single molecule instrumentation, combining super-resolution fluorescence microscopy and label-free microscopy techniques with optical tweezers.
+My name is Siegfried Weisenburger and I am currently working as Head of R&D for the Dynamic Single Molecule business unit at LUMICKS in Amsterdam, The Netherlands.
+Here, I am leading the development of new optical technologies for dynamic single molecule instrumentation, combining super-resolution fluorescence microscopy and label-free microscopy techniques with optical tweezers.

 Before, I was a postdoctoral Leon Levy fellow at the Laboratory of Neurotechnology and Biophysics at the Rockefeller University in New York, United States.
 Here, and at the previous location of the lab at the Research Institute of Molecular Pathology (IMP) in Vienna, Austria, I developed a fast volumetric calcium imaging method based on light sculpting called HyMS (Hybrid Multiplexed Sculpted Light) Microscopy that allows in-vivo recording of neuronal activity from unprecedented volume sizes at single-cell resolution at depth and across brain regions of awake and behaving mice.

 Previously, I did my PhD in the Nano-Optics Division at the Max Planck Institute for the Science of Light in Erlangen, Germany.
 There, I combined cryogenics with single-molecule fluorescence microscopy and developed COLD (Cryogenic Optical Localization in 3D) microscopy, a method that allows to localize the positions of fluorophores in single proteins with Angstrom-scale resolution and provides a complementary approach to conventional methods in structural biology.
 I was also involved in several collaborations, amongst others with the Pharmacology Department of the Friedrich-Alexander University Erlangen-Nuernberg about dimerization of G-protein coupled receptors.